 How to Configure the Light Settings on Hikvision Cameras

-Configure the Light on Cameras, Hikvision’s Smart Hybrid Light cameras offer a versatile solution for those who are unsure whether a black and white IR picture or ColorVu mode is best suited for a particular scene.
+How to Configure the Light Settings on , Hikvision’s Smart Hybrid Light cameras offer a versatile solution for those who are unsure whether a black and white IR picture or ColorVu mode is best suited for a particular scene.
 These cameras feature both IR and white LEDs that can be used independently, allowing you to customise your lighting setup to suit your needs.
 Additionally, the cameras can automatically switch from IR mode to colour mode when a person or vehicle triggers an event you have set up.

-This guide explains the setup for each option so that you can determine which one is best suited for your needs and scene.
+This explains the setup for each option so that you can determine which one is best suited for your needs and scene.

 .